Author: admin

 Time may prove me wrong, but I’m speculating that in Revelation 11 the ‘two’ witnesses that are given power (e.g. Rev 11:6) could be you and me, and all those who witness for the truth at the very end!
 Mat 18:20 is another verse that fits with this.

-I believe the two witnesses are symbolic of two groups.
-(This is partly in agreement with Ellen White’s interpretation.
+I believe the two witnesses are symbolic of two groups, rather than individuals.
+(This aligns with the teaching of some churches, and is partly but not exactly in agreement with Ellen White’s interpretation.
 I will comment more about her interpretation in part 2.)

 People say the church is not mentioned after Revelation chapter 3, but perhaps it is.
 Could Revelation chapter 11 refer to the last two church groups – Philadelphians and repentant Laodiceans?